vercel/platforms/code-snippets/domains-api/README.md

 To add a domain, you can use the `/v8/projects/{idOrName}/domains` endpoint as shown [here](./pages/api/add-domain.js) ([full documentation](https://vercel.com/docs/rest-api#endpoints/projects/add-a-domain-to-a-project)).

 When a domain is added, there are 3 possible outcomes:

-a.
-Domain is added successfully (response code `200`).
+1. Domain is added successfully (response code `200`).
-b.
-Domains is already in use by another project and can't be added (response code `409`).
+2. Domains is already in use by another project and can't be added (response code `409`).
-c.
-Domains belongs to a different team but you can potentially request delegation for the domain (response code `403`).
+3. Domains belongs to a different team but you can potentially request delegation for the domain (response code `403`).

 #### Request Delegation of Domains